-One or more travel modes can be defined on a network dataset.
-This function can be used to populate a value list with the available travel modes given a network dataset.
+One or more travel modes can be defined on a local network dataset, or on a network datasource from an ArcGIS Enterprise or ArcGIS Online portal.
+This function can be used to populate a value list with the available travel modes given a network data source.
 For example, a geoprocessing script tool can have a parameter of type String called Travel Modes that can be populated with a list of travel mode names once a network dataset has been selected on the tool dialog box.

-If a network dataset does not support travel modes, this function returns an empty dictionary.
+If a network data source does not support travel modes, this function returns an empty dictionary.

 A dictionary whose keys are the travel mode names and values are the travel mode objects.